terminusdb/terminuscms-docs/how-to/use-the-clients/python-client/woql-query.md

 # Run a WOQL query

-In this how-to, we will guide you through ways of using the WOQL query language by using the Python client.
+*This how-to guide provides an example of the WOQL query language using the Python client.*

-This how-to assumes that you know how to use the [client](./install-the-python-client.md) and [connect to a database](./connect-to-a-database.md) already.
+It assumes that you have [installed the client](./install-the-python-client.md), [connected to a database](./connect-to-a-database.md), and [connected with a client](./connect-with-python-client.md).

 ## WOQLQuery

 Writing WOQL queries in Python is fairly simple.
 We have a WOQLQuery class which can be used to construct WOQL Queries.

-A simple example, in which we get all the names of all the persons in the database.
-We assume that a client is already
+A simple example, in which we get all the names of the people in the database:
-constructed:

 ```python